kristintsk/Networking-for-Web-Developers/README.md

      - Telnet provided access to a command-line interface on a remote host.
 Because of serious security concerns when using Telnet over an open network such as the Internet, its use for this purpose has waned significantly in favor of SSH.

 - **IMAP, POP3, SMTP**
-     - **Internet Message Access Protocol (IMAP)** and is an Internet standard protocol used by email clients to retrieve email messages from a mail server over a TCP/IP connection.
+     - IMAP means **Internet Message Access Protocol** and is an Internet standard protocol used by email clients to retrieve email messages from a mail server over a TCP/IP connection.
      - IMAP was designed with the goal of permitting complete management of an email box by multiple email clients.
      - Virtually all modern e-mail clients and servers support IMAP, which along with the earlier **POP3 (Post Office Protocol)** are the two most prevalent standard protocols for email retrieval.
      - Many webmail service providers such as Gmail, Outlook.com and Yahoo!
 Mail also provide support for both IMAP and POP3.